krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

 In summary, binary search essentially involves setting search targets for pointers $i$ and $j$, which might be a specific element (like `target`) or a range of elements (like elements less than `target`).

 In the continuous loop of binary search, pointers $i$ and $j$ gradually approach the predefined target.
-In the end, they either find the answer or stop after crossing the boundary.
+Ultimately, they either find the answer or stop after crossing the boundary.